hostjane/hostjane.github.io/_pages/buyers.md

 # Buyers FAQ
 {: .no_toc }

-<span class="blue">Information for buying services and lessons on HostJane marketplace.</span>
+<span class="green">Information for buying services and lessons on HostJane marketplace.</span>

 ## In this section
 {: .no_toc .text-delta }